Rules for Guys

 - Even if it means renting rooms to 'mates,

-- Even if you think you may have to move in a year.
+- Even if you think you may have to move in a year. - Relationships: Hidden Expectations

 "Men desire women for what they are; women desire men for what they can become.
 And the men never change and the women always do."
-Think about it.
+Think about it. - Opportunity is never a matter of luck

 Opportunity results from preparation, attitude, networking, reputation and showing up.
 Be there, be ready, be friendly, be prepared and be aware.
 Also, see rule #5.

 Finally, ask for the opportunity.
 It has never ceased to amaze me how often the simple act of asking can make a difference.
 Despite numerous candidates, all qualified an able, interviewing for a particular job it often goes to the one who specifically asks to get the job (or "What can I do to help you decide that I'm the right person for this position?").
 The same often happens when you are trying to land a new client, or get a contract signed.
-Among equals, he who asks usually gets it.
+Among equals, he who asks usually gets it. - Almost nothing in life is fair.

 Understand it.
 Expect it.
 Deal with it.
 Get over it and move on.
 Sometimes the advantage will be yours, most time it will not seem to be.
-See rule #11, also See rule #13.
+See rule #11, also See rule #13. - Learn the rules and tactics of negotiating.

 I highly recommend the Karass seminars and books.
-It will make a big difference in your life.
+It will make a big difference in your life. - Read and Understand fully the following books:

 - Seven Habits of Highly Effective People, S. Covey